The Predictive Index is a behavioral assessment designed to be an effective, simple and easy measurement of current and future employee work skills.

 Companies across the world have adopted The Predictive Index, with over 18 million workers taking the behavioral survey.
 The PI is backed by research, studies and psychologists.
 The free-choice, stimulus response measurement was created by sampling of thousands of people.
 To complete its credibility, it is built to the standards of the American Psychological Association (APA), International Test Commission (ITC), and the Society for Industrial and Organizational Psychologists (SIOP).

 Implementing Predictive Index

 The Predictive Index, or PI, can be applied to a number of human resource initiatives.
 From employee selection to executive on-boarding, succession planning, team-building, leadership development, and more.
 Using PI will increase a company’s understanding of employees, potential strengths and particular characteristics.
 With this information in hand, decisions can be made to help increase employee retention, engagement, productivity and efficiency.

-When Predictive Index Fails
+Is Predictive Index Foolproof?

 The Predictive Index is not well-suited as an umbrella option for hiring at all levels.
 PI is most successful in career-focused workplaces.
 It excels at measuring candidates for supervisor, management and leadership positions.
 A job such as a cashier, requires only a few core strengths.
 PI is better suited for employers seeking to hire and promote for the long term.

 It is not uncommon for a person seeking to gain employment to falsify answers, which can skew results.
 Although this is a failure that affects all employee tests, there are ways to limit inaccurate responses.
 A PI partner will be able to limit inaccurate testing by adjusting when, where and how the assessment is given.